lucono/xtypejs/project/xtypejs/test/README.md

 ### Building

-To build the project, clone it locally and run the following command:
+To build the project, clone it locally and run the following command from the *xtypejs* project root:

 ```
 npm install && grunt build